MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ---
-title: Use the Azure CLI in a PowerShell environment | Microsoft Docs
+title: Tips to use the Azure CLI successfully in a PowerShell environment | Microsoft Docs
-description: Learn how to format parameters for Azure CLI in a PowerShell environment
+description: Learn how to format Azure CLI parameters for a PowerShell environment.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish
 ms.topic: quickstart
 ms.service: azure
-ms.date: 02/14/2024
+ms.date: 02/20/2024
-ms.tool: azure-cli, azure-powershell
+ms.tool: azure-cli, powershell
 ms.custom: devx-track-azurecli
 ---

 # How-to use the Azure CLI in a PowerShell environment

 Azure CLI is a tool to manage Azure resources through Azure CLI reference commands that run in both a Bash and PowerShell environment.
-However, there are slight syntax differences in parameter formatting between environments which can result in unexpected results.
+However, there are slight syntax differences in parameter formatting between environments that can result in unexpected results.
 The purpose of this article is to help you resolve Azure CLI syntax errors when working in a PowerShell environment.

 This article compares syntax differences of Azure CLI commands executed in the following environments: